BenMakesEverything/7-Segment-Display/README.md

 All of the 3D files are available in .stl and .step format in the "Objects" folder.

 The Arduino code for this version is available in the "Code" folder.
 It requires that you install the Adafruit neopixel libary within the Arduino IDE.
+It's extremely basic, just a counting function to test that the displays are working properly.
+Feel free to modify/expand on it.

 In the "PCBs" folder you will find 2 zip files.
 7-Segment-WS2812.zip is a zipped folder of everything you need to open this in KiCad version 8+.
 7-Segment-WS2812.kicad_pcb.zip contains gerber/drill files.
 You will also find a bill of materials.